csumutaskin/ms-spring-cloud-config-server-with-etcd/README.md

 As stated before it is not mandatory to use the distributed lock, since configuration change should not occur frequently in an application.

-to be continued:
+## to be continued:
-## More on Custom Properties in This Project and What They Do:
+With Wiki and More on Custom Properties in This Project and What They Do: